 - The Authority continues with development for the Willapa Center project in Raymond WA.
 Funding for this project is through a mix of federal and state loans as well as a recoverable grant.
-The estimated date of completion has been extended into 2022. - The Authority acquired Pacific Place, a 24-unit USDA RD property.
+The estimated date of completion has been extended into 2023. - The Authority continues with the development for Pacific Place, a 24-unit USDA RD property.
 This property requires significant rehabilitation and preservation.
 Funding for these efforts has been established from a Department of Commerce recoverable grant.